CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-Devices/Monitor-Switches.md

 To view all interfaces:

-1. Open the full screen Switch card and click the **All Interfaces** tab.
+1. Open the full-screen Switch card and click the **All Interfaces** tab.

     {{<figure src="/images/netq/dev-switch-fullscr-interfaces-tab-230.png" width="700">}}